orthecreedence/check_elasticsearch/README.md

 This will output data to the following metric prefix:

     system.$cluster_name.cluster.app.elasticsearch.cluster

-If you use [Chef](https://www.getchef.com/chef/) there is a cookbook for installing this plugin at [https://github.com/cjs226/check_elasticsearch_cookbook](https://github.com/cjs226/check_elasticsearch_cookbook).
+Removed reference to Chef cookbook since this fork won't support it.

 Script is a modified version of check\_phpfpm by [MAB](https://github.com/mabitt/mab-nagios-plugins).